burakbayramli/emacs-jupyter/README.md

 ## DESCRIPTION

-pytexipy-notebook connects to an inprocess ipython kernel, executes notebook code, and displays the results automatically in a LaTeX buffer.
+emacs-ipython connects to an inprocess ipython kernel, executes notebook code, and displays the results automatically in a LaTeX buffer.
 You could easily modify it to work in a text buffer, or a markdown buffer.